 History of Springboard

 Springboard was created by Common Good Ventures as a response to a central problem: “How do we get business people to start thinking about nonprofits in a different way?
 How do we get them to realize that nonprofits share a lot in common with for-profits from a business stand point?”
 Common Good Ventures later merged with Institute for Civic Leadership to become Lift360.
-Beginning in 2018, MANP is proud to carry the Springboard program forward.
+Beginning in 2018 when Lift360 closed its doors, MANP adopted the program as proud to steward the Springboard tradition moving forward.

 Thank you to Machias Savings Bank for their generous sponsorship of this program.